-If you have recently upgraded your Windows to the latest Windows 10 version or recently installed a latest Windows 10 update, you may have trouble using the keyboard and the touchpad.
+If you have recently upgraded your Windows to the latest Windows 10 or 11 version or recently installed a latest Windows 10 update, you may have trouble using the keyboard and the touchpad.
 As you switch on the PC, it first opens with a black screen for a while and then you can see the log in screen.
 As you try to log in, that is when you may encounter the Alps_SetMouseMonitor Error!! preventing you to use your keyboard, mouse, or the touchpad.
 However, you can attach an external mouse or keyboards and that should work irrespective of the error.

 However, once you log in to your system, you will see the Apoint.exe and Alps_SetMouseMonitor Error!! on your desktop.
 At this point, there’s no other choice but to accept the error.
 Although this error may disappear once you accept it for the second time, there are possibilities that you may see this error again preventing you to use the mouse, touchpad and the keyboard which can be troublesome.
 The good news is, this error can be fixed.
 Lets’ see how.

 Method 1: Using the Start Button

 3. Press and keep holding the power button for 10 sec

 4. Then press and keep holding down the power button for 60 sec

 5. Now, Connect back the charger and start your computer.